Ancient Egyptian Soldiers – Warriors of Pharaoh

 Ancient Egyptian soldiers were the main ingredient of what made ancient Egypt a great civilization.
-The military might of ancient Egypt was what translated the pharaoh's ideas and tactics into a reality.
-It is also one of the things that kept ancient Egypt continuous for over 3,000 years.
+The military might of ancient Egypt was what translated the pharaoh’s ideas and tactics into reality.
+They are also one of the factors that kept ancient Egypt continuous for over 3000 years.

-So there were now 2 ways to be part of the army:
+So, based on those two avenues, there were two ways to be part of the army:

 Some military men rose to such great power as to become kings themselves…

 …the pride and glory of a military life then became a most-coveted aspect of this as a career choice.

 So once this career was chosen, the child was signed up and began training.
 Some children signed up as young as 5 years of age!

 The actual service however didn’t start until the age of 20 – older than some armies today.

 After becoming a new recruit, the ancient Egyptian soldier got a haircut and had an induction… the inductions included beatings to show who’s boss.
 Soldiers needed to learn the important lesson of obeying orders before they were given any.

 Now that the soldier was ready, the training began.
 Training for strength, fighting skills and stamina were the main tasks.
 They included: